Sam Muchnick

-Samuel Muchnick (born Jeshua Muchnick, August 22, 1905 – December 30, 1998) was an American professional wrestling promoter from St. Louis, Missouri.
+Samuel Muchnick (born Jeshua Muchnick; August 22, 1905 – December 30, 1998) was an American professional wrestling promoter, long based in St. Louis, Missouri.
 He is often regarded as wrestling's equivalent of Pete Rozelle (the forward-thinking commissioner who revolutionized the NFL), and he was instrumental in establishing the National Wrestling Alliance, which became the industry's top governing body, in 1948.
 Muchnick served as the NWA's president from 1950 to 1960 and again from 1963 to 1975.
 He operated the St. Louis Wrestling Club, one of the primary members of the NWA, based in St. Louis.

 Early life

-Muchnick was born in Ukraine to a Jewish family on August 22, 1905, but moved to the United States in 1911.
-He grew up in St. Louis, and his name was changed to Samuel when his father decided that Jeshua (Jesus or Joshua) was an inappropriate name for a Jewish child.
-While attending school, he worked various jobs to help out his family before earning his high school degree (though he ditched his graduation to attend a live wrestling event at the Odeon Theatre, where he watched the great Wladek Zbyszko in action).
+Muchnick was born in the Russian Empire to Jewish parents Saul Muchnick and Rebecca Bayla Solovkovich in 1905, in Novohrad-Volyns'kyi (present-day Zviahel, Ukraine).
+His family emigrated to the United States in 1911, settling in St. Louis, Missouri.
+His name was changed to Samuel when his father decided that Jeshua (Jesus or Joshua) was an inappropriate name for a Jewish child.

+While attending school, he worked various jobs to help out his family before earning his high school degree (though he ditched his graduation to attend a live wrestling event at the Odeon Theatre, where he watched Wladek Zbyszko in action).
 In 1924, he took a job with the U.S. Post Office; and in 1926, he joined the sports staff at the St. Louis Times newspaper, where he covered the St. Louis Cardinals baseball team while developing many influential acquaintances (including Babe Ruth, Al Capone, and others).
 Muchnick also covered professional wrestling, where he formed a friendship with Tom Packs, who was the Midwest's top sports promoter.
 In 1932, the Times merged with the rival St. Louis Star, and Muchnick left the paper for a position as Packs' publicist, where he handled public relations, finances and even booking duties.